muskang-005/R-2R-ladder-DAC/README.md

 # R-2R-ladder-DAC

 ## Abstract
-This project demonstrates a Digital-to-Analog Converter using an R-2R ladder network.
-It converts digital input signals into corresponding analog voltage output using resistors and an op-amp.
+In this project, a Digital-to-Analog Converter using R-2R Ladder Network is implemented.
+The Digital-to-Analog Converter is used for converting digital signals into analog voltage using resistors and an op-amp.

 ## Table of Contents
 - Introduction